360 Panorama Synthesis from a Sparse Set of Images with Unknown Field of View: Abstract

 \section{Abstract}

-360{\degree} images represent scenes captured in all possible viewing directions.
-They enable viewers to navigate freely around the scene and thus provide an immersive experience.
-Conversely, conventional images represent scenes in a single viewing direction.
-These images are captured with a small or limited field of view.
-As a result, only some parts of the scenes are observed, and valuable information about the surroundings is lost.
-We propose a learning-based approach that reconstructs the scene in $360\degree \times 180\degree$ from conventional images.
-This approach first estimates the field of view of input images relative to the panorama.
-The estimated field of view is then used as the prior for synthesizing a high-resolution 360{\degree} panoramic output.
-Experimental results demonstrate that our approach outperforms alternative method and is robust enough to synthesize real-world data (\eg scenes captured using smartphones).
+360{\degree} images represent scenes captured in all possible viewing directions and enable viewers to navigate freely around the scene thereby providing an immersive experience.
+Conversely, conventional images represent scenes in a single viewing direction with a small or limited field of view (FOV).
+As a result, only certain parts of the scenes are observed, and valuable information about the surroundings is lost.
+In this paper, a learning-based approach that reconstructs the scene in $360\degree\times180\degree$ from a sparse set of conventional images (typically 4 images) is proposed.
+The proposed approach first estimates the FOV of input images relative to the panorama.
+The estimated FOV is then used as the prior for synthesizing a high-resolution 360{\degree} panoramic output.
+The proposed method overcomes the difficulty of learning-based approach in synthesizing high resolution images (up to 512$\times$1024).
+Experimental results demonstrate that the proposed method produces 360{\degree} panorama with reasonable quality.
+Results also show that the proposed method outperforms the alternative method and can be generalized for non-panoramic scenes and images captured by a smartphone camera.